Firefly0725/ESCC-SNP-Target-Gene/README.md

 * **Fig7.R**  TCN2 Pathway Correlations and TAM_LYVE1-Mediated Cell–Cell Communication Driving T Cell Exhaustion.

 * **FigS1.R** Subset annotation of myeloid cells, T cells, and NK cells.

+The raw data for the above plotting code are available from the author upon request.